 - How to call the emergency services dial 999 and ask for an ambulance.
-If there is any doubt that an ambulance is required, call an ambulance straight away. - The location of the nearest first aid box (see annex A) which will contain: - A list of all First Aid trained staff - Basic advice on first aid at work leaflet - Basic first aid equipment - A DEFIBRILATOR is in the unlocked lobby area beside the library steps instructions are in the bag.
-It is in an alarmed wall mounted box, it is not locked - How to contact the School Surgery dial 2217 or 07876 598706
+If there is any doubt that an ambulance is required, call an ambulance straight away. - The location of the nearest first aid box (see annex A) which will contain: - A list of all First Aid trained staff - Basic advice on first aid at work leaflet - Basic first aid equipment - How to contact the School Surgery dial 217 or 07876 598706